Labeling regions in deformations of graphical arrangements: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by a grant from the Simons Foundation (\#514648 to G\'abor Hetyei).
-The author is indebted to Christos Athanasiadis, Samuel Hopkins and Thomas Zaslavsky for useful advice.
+The author thanks Christos Athanasiadis, Samuel Hopkins, Alex Lazar and Thomas Zaslavsky for useful advice.
+The author is indebted to two anonymous referees for suggesting substantial improvements to this paper.